The measurable Kesten theorem: Introduction

 \subsection{Explicit estimates}

-By a nontrivial $k$-cycle we mean a cycle of length $k$ that does not vanish in homology.
-For a finite graph $G$ let $\gamma (G,k)$ denote the number of nontrivial $k$-cycles in $G$ divided by the size of $G$.
+A cycle (or $k$-cycle) in a graph is a walk of length $k$ that starts and ends at the same vertex.
+It is called {\bf nontrivial} if either for some directed non-loop edge $e$, the number of times the cycle passes through $e$ differs from the number of times it passes through the reversal of $e$, or $k=1$ (see Definition \ref{d:trivial}).
+For a finite graph $G$ let $\gamma_k (G)$ denote the number of nontrivial $k$-cycles in $G$ divided by the number of vertices $|G|$ of $G$.

-\begin{theorem} Let $G$ be a finite $d$-regular graph with $|G|\ge 8d$.
+\begin{theorem} Let $G$ be a finite $d$-regular graph with $|G|\ge d^7$.
 Then for any $ k\geq 1$ we have